neilfx1/EntraID-EOBO/README.md

 - Pull down a list of users in .csv format
 - Allow you to provison keys for that .csv file against your Entra ID Tenant.

+There is a full walkthrough of instructions available in this repository: [Implementation Guide](implementationguide.pdf)

 Yubico has released an official tool called YubiEnroll CLI which will allow you to create a credential for a user, however this is on a user-by-user basis, not a CSV.
+If you prefer to use that, it is on their official site: [YubiEnroll CLI](https://docs.yubico.com/software/yubikey/tools/yubienroll/about-yubienroll.html)

 ## Overview